Carcasona0417/POINKY_PROJECT/BACKEND/Notes.md

 - Notification should be able to fetch data from the reminders
 - Integrate backend logic for Reminders
-- Integrate backend logic for farm - this will be including CRUD !!!
 - Integrate backedn logic  for expenses - this will be including CRUD !!!
 - email should only recieve @gmail none other
 - username should not store number
 - condition for 8 characters 1 special and 1 uppercase (password)